ambassify/jwplayer-skin/README.md

 ----
 * Add bubobox-no-brand.xml which will generate a brandless player in the make build step
 * Remove non uses elements are use small images to make the resulting builded skin xml smaller
+* Also create a zip version of the skin.
+This is needed for the flash version of jwplayer

 License
 -------